Chen Changhao: Biography

 Chen had a childhood education that engraved his solid foundation in Sinology.
 In 1926, he was able to enroll into the Central China Normal University and in 1927 transferred to the Wuhan University.
 In the same year, he joined the Communist Youth League of China and following the White Terror in 1927, he enrolled himself to the Moscow Sun Yat-sen University in December.
 During his stay in Moscow, he became close associates with Wang Ming, Bo Gu and others would later form the 28 Bolsheviks.

-Together with Shen Zemin and Shen Demin, he returned to China on 14 November 1930, disclosing Comintern's October letter to Wang Ming.
-By the end of 1930, Chen and Wang among others joined the Chinese Communist Party.
-In the 1931 Fourth Plenary Session of the Chinese Communist Party, he was an ardent supporter of Wang Ming.
-In November, he was appointed as the Political Commissar of The Red Fourth Army.
-Chen took part in a purge of the Red Fourth Army where more than 2,500 officers and men were executed for "counter-revolutionary" activities.
+Together with Shen Zemin and Shen Demin, he returned to China on 14 November 1930, delivering the Comintern's October letter to Wang Ming.
+Wang, Chen, and the rest of the 28 Bolsheviks set out to oust Li Lisan from his dominant position in the CCP.
+They succeeded in doing so at the Fourth Plenary Session in early 1931.
+The Central Committee then assigned Chen to go with Shen Zemin and Zhang Guotao to take charge of the Eyuwan Soviet, a soviet on the border between Hubei, Henan, and Anhui provinces.
+They were tasked with bringing the soviet under closer central control.
+Conflict quickly erupted between the new leadership and the Communists native to the Eyuwan region.
+In November, Zhang Gutao got Chen appointed Political Commissar of The Red Fourth Army and together they conducted a major purge.
+Between 2,500 and 10,000 people were purged over the next two years for "counter-revolutionary" activities.
+Key founders of the Red Forth Army, such as Xu Jishen and Zhou Weijiong, were among those purged.